 Example: Infographic with statistics.
 An aria-describedby will be necessary to convey all the information present in this image, otherwise a textual description beneath the infographic.

-RGAA compliance for images doesn't maintain itself: it relies on explicit rules, integrated into tools and shared by the teams that produce content on a daily basis.
-Without a formalised framework, the response varies depending on the stakeholders, constraints, and priorities.
-An editorial guide helps to stabilise these decisions and embed accessibility into production processes.
+RGAA compliance for images cannot be maintained over time without a structured framework: it relies on explicit rules, integrated into tools and shared by the teams that produce content on a daily basis.